In 2009, The Music Stopped. In 2020, Real Estate Kept Dancing

 As panic gripped financial markets amid unprecedented global lockdowns, real estate was trying to understand the extent of the downturn it might be facing.
 And the prospects didn’t look great.

-A human toll unimaginable in peacetime was leading to a dire situation for the economy and businesses: GDP fell by 3.5%, the largest drop since the demobilisation of the second world war, huge swathes of the population faced unemployment, and crucially for real estate, whole sectors of the built environment were closed by government decree.
+A human toll unimaginable in peacetime was leading to a dire situation for the economy and businesses: GDP fell by 3.5%, the largest drop since the demobilisation of the second world war, huge swaths of the population faced unemployment, and crucially for real estate, whole sectors of the built environment were closed by government decree.

 And yet, when the big-picture data is examined, the pain for the real estate sector barely scratches the surface when compared with the Great Financial Crisis of 2008 and 2009.